laurenjc/laurenjc.github.io/essays/BehaviorPt.md

   Behavioral design patterns deal with the way objects operate between each other, making them more dynamic.
 Because this design pattern focuses on communication, it is largely used in web applications.
 </p>
 <p>
-Lastly, the structural design pattern’s goal is to simplify the design by identifying relationships between them.
+Lastly, the structural design pattern aims to simplify the design by identifying relationships between them.
 This pattern makes it easier to adjust small parts of an algorithm without having to manipulate the entire system.
 </p>
 <h2> Final Thoughts</h2>
 <p>